Drama

 FAQs

-What do students learn in drama?
+What do pupils learn in drama?

-In year 7 students will work in groups to produce their own original performances.
+In year 7 pupils will work in groups to produce their own original performances.
 They will develop teamwork skills whilst learning key techniques to make these performances clear and engaging.
 They will also learn how to reflect on their own rehearsal and evaluate the work of others.
-As students move through the school they will address more challenging themes in their drama work and begin to learn more about how professional theatre is made.
+As pupils move through the school they will address more challenging themes in their drama work and begin to learn more about how professional theatre is made.

-How often will students have drama?
+How often will pupils have drama?

-In Year 7 and 8 students have drama for a single one hour lesson per week for the whole academic year.
+In Year 7 and 8 pupils have drama for a single one hour lesson per week for the whole academic year.
 In year 9 drama runs once per week on a half-termly rotation with music.
 GCSE Drama groups benefit from increased teaching time and will attend one hour long lesson and one ninety minute lesson per week.

 Is drama just practical or is there written work too?